 One of the most common concerns that people have is whether it will handle their system.
 Some may be tempted to assume that the PSU holds the answer, but it’s not entirely true, because if you have a 750W PSU, you won’t really reach that much consumption, even on full load.
 But, to be absolutely certain that this is the perfect UPS for you, try testing your system by using an electricity usage monitor (like the cheap Kill-A-Watt).

 Now, if your system pulls around 300W, the UPS will ensure no more than 20 minutes, so you can have the time to shut down the PC correctly and not lose any unsaved data.
 If you have more devices connected and it amounts to around 700W, then the USP will deliver around 5 minutes before shutting down.
 If your system requires the maximum of 900W (in which case I would recommend to look for something more powerful), the UPS will offer between a minute and two minutes before shutting down.

 Note: Don’t connect any laser printer because it has a high power consumption (more than 1000W) and will cause the UPS to overload, resulting in a shut-down and an excessive beeping sound.

 As expected the UPS devices that deliver a simulated sine wave output are, usually, a lot cheaper than those with a purer sine wave, but, the latter offer a better protection and are more suitable for sensitive electronic equipment (which can be either audio or medical devices).
-To keep costs as low as possible, some line-interactive UPS devices manage to deliver a close-to-perfect simulated sine wave, therefore making it work with some sensitive equipments and PFC servers or PSUs.
+To keep costs as low as possible, some line-interactive UPS devices manage to offer a close-to-ideal simulated sine wave, therefore becoming relatively suitable for some sensitive equipment and PFC servers / PSUs.
 One such device is the Eaton Electrical 5SC1500 which, although less popular than the CyberPower or APC in the consumer (and even in the SMB) space, it promises to deliver a reasonable performance at an accessible price.

 Design and Build Quality